 We hope that these self-assessment examples help you and your employees to create strong and insightful performance review evaluations.
 Annual performance self-assessments allow your organization to reflect on achievements and shortcomings over the past year and set future advancement goals.

 HR leaders need to encourage transparency in self-assessments by creating a culture where employees feel comfortable to evaluate and rate themselves honestly.
 When reflecting on workplace achievements, encourage your employees to include specific examples and statistics that reflect their contributions to the organization.
 Discuss detailed explanations that include the what, when, where, why, and how of these accomplishments, and include any feedback received throughout the year.
 HR managers need to recognize that it can be difficult to reflect on mistakes.
 Make sure that your employees aren’t afraid to be honest with you.
-An employee who can honestly assess where they succeeded and failed has a lot of maturity, and is a sign of a great potential leader down the road.
+An employee who can honestly assess where they succeeded and failed is a sign of a great potential leader down the road.

-Your approach to self-assessments affects the brand and culture of your organization.
+Your approach to employee self-assessments affects the brand and culture of your organization.
 To get accurate and honest results from your team, you need to create an environment where employees feel comfortable discussing their shortcomings.
 HR professionals should lead by example by completing a transparent and comprehensive review of their work.

 ClearCompany can help when it comes to consolidating your achievements and tracking your annual performance.
 With our performance management software and talent management capabilities, you and your employees gain access to real-time data that facilitates informed decision-making.
 For more information about how our comprehensive and customizable software can help you transform your performance management strategies, reach out to our team of experts or sign up for your free demo now.